mocks-server/website/docs/guides-using-express-middlewares.md

 ---

 ## Preface

-This tutorial assumes that you have completed the ["Definitions using javascript" tutorial](tutorials-static.md).

 You have now static fixtures defined using javascript, but, what if you want your `/api/users/:id` api url to respond with the correspondent user without the need of changing the current behavior?